Committee Charters and Composition

 Provide oversight of the Company’s political activities and advocacy including, political fundraising and contributions.

-1. Provide oversight and policy direction on diversity and employee satisfaction.
+- Provide oversight and policy direction on diversity, equity and inclusion matters, including programs, trends and issues.

 STRUCTURE AND OPERATIONS